leamas/org.opencpn.OpenCPN/MAINTENANCE.md

    4. Commit and push the change
    5. Go to https://flathub.org/builds.
 The build starts automatically after the push and takes around 15 minutes.
-   6. Using top login drop-down top-right, login using "Login with Github"
+   6. Using the login drop-down top-right, login using "Login with Github"
    7. If the build fails, it must be fixed... edit, commit and push again.
       Build logs ar available after pushing the leftmost, 5-digit build number button